Last Updated on June 21, 2023 by Dave Schoenbeck

 Know the Signs

-While substance abuse in the workplace can sometimes be tough to spot, there are a few signs that might indicate a problem.
-The National Council on Alcoholism and Drug Dependence states that changes in attendance such as tardiness, taking long lunches, or missing work altogether are some of the significant signs that something might be wrong in an employee’s personal life.
+While substance abuse in the workplace can sometimes be tough to spot, a few signs might indicate a problem.
+The National Council on Alcoholism and Drug Dependence state that changes in attendance, such as tardiness, taking long lunches, or missing work altogether, are significant signs that something might be wrong in an employee’s personal life.

-Other signs an employee might have a substance abuse problem include paranoia, exhaustion, a decrease in productivity, and low quality of work.
-It’s crucial that you and your employees know to keep an eye out for these signs so that a potential problem can be spotted before it becomes a serious issue.
+Other signs an employee might have a substance abuse problem include paranoia, exhaustion, decreased productivity, and low quality of work.
+You and your employees must know to keep an eye out for these signs so that a potential problem can be spotted before it becomes a severe issue.

-Symptoms such as slurred speech, glassy eyes, erratic behavior, or sluggishness are all indications that an employee might be under the influence in the workplace.
+Symptoms such as slurred speech, glassy eyes, erratic behavior, or sluggishness indicate that an employee might be under the influence in the workplace.
 Make sure all employees know what to watch out for so they can report this behavior immediately, as an intoxicated worker is a safety concern.

 Have an Open-Door Policy

-Employees should feel comfortable coming to you or another supervisor if they suspect a co-worker is abusing substances.
-Likewise, the offending employee should feel comfortable reaching out for help if they think they need it.
-Make it known that although substance abuse in the workplace is not tolerated, you’re willing to work with a troubled employee to get them the help they need if they ask for it.
+Employees should feel comfortable coming to you or another supervisor if they suspect a coworker is abusing substances.
+Likewise, the offending employee should feel comfortable reaching out for help if they need it.
+Make it known that although substance abuse in the workplace is not tolerated, you’re willing to work with a troubled employees to get them the help they need if they ask for it.

 Create a Preventative Culture

-One of the best ways to ensure that substance abuse in the workplace can be detected and handled the right way is through carefully curating your office culture.
-I’ve written in the past about how to structure your company culture to prevent embezzlement, and the tactics are similar for preventing and detecting substance abuse, as well.
+One of the best ways to ensure that substance abuse in the workplace can be detected and handled correctly is by carefully curating your office culture.
+I’ve written about how to structure your company culture to prevent embezzlement, and the tactics are similar for preventing and detecting substance abuse.

-If your office culture values communication between employees and supervisors, clearly defining employee responsibilities and office policies and getting to know your team members personally, it will be easier to spot when there’s a change in behavior.
+Suppose your office culture values communication between employees and supervisors, clearly defining employee responsibilities and office policies, and getting to know your team members personally.
+In that case, it will be easier to spot when there’s a behavior change.
 Moreover, it will create an environment where employees feel comfortable discussing their problems.